yourfriendoss/pitransmitter/README.md

 **Required Equipment:**
 * Raspberry Pi (1a, 1b, 1a+, 1b+, 2b, 3b, 3a+, 3b+, 4b, Zero, Zero W are all compatible)
 * Acceptable power supply (recommended at least 2A)
-* SD Card (4gb minimum with Raspbian Desktop installed.
+* SD Card (4gb minimum with Raspberry Pi OS Desktop installed.
 See [installation guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2))
 * Mini HDMI cable (Pi Zero or Zero W)
 * HDMI cable (Pi 1a, 1b, 1a+, 1b+, 2b, 3b, 3a+, 3b+, 4b)
 * Ethernet cable (unless it has onboard WiFi or you have a WiFi dongle)